hericlesme/visualstudio-docs.pt-br/docs/ide/editorconfig-code-style-settings-reference.md

 A lista a seguir mostra as regras convenção de linguagem permitidas:

-- Configurações de Estilo de Código do .NET
+- Configurações de estilo de código do .NET
     - [Qualificadores "This." e "Me."](#this_and_me)
         - dotnet\_style\_qualification\_for_field
         - dotnet\_style\_qualification\_for_property